-Budget Development
+Budget Development.

-Each year, the annual budget establishes the level of funding for each of the County's various funds and departments.
+Each year the annual budget establishes the level of funding for each of the County's various funds.
 The goals and objectives, activities and service levels, are dictated by the level of funding and controlled by the budget.
-The budget serves as an operational guideline for County staff, and instructs the departments about staffing levels, operating appropriations amounts, and capital expenditures allowed.
+The budget serves as an operational guideline for County staff, and instructs the departments as to level of staff, amounts of operating appropriations, and capital purchases allowed.